raclettejs/raclette-docs/docs/plugin-development/metadata.md

 # Plugin Metadata (`raclette.plugin.ts`)

-The `raclette.plugin.ts` file is the main configuration file for your Raclette plugin.
+The `raclette.plugin.ts` file is the main configuration file for your raclette plugin.
 It defines the plugin's metadata, entry points, and core configuration settings.

 ## Basic Structure